 Policy-based tiering involves moving data to different classes of storage based on things like the data’s age, how often it’s accessed, or the speed at which it must be available.
 Unless the policy calls for the outright deletion of unneeded data, this technique doesn’t reduce your storage needs but it does cut costs by moving data to less expensive media.

 This is the process of setting up an application server to use a certain amount of space on a drive, without using the space until it’s needed.
-Like policy-based storage, it won’t cut the total data footprint, but it will delay the need to buy more drives until you absolutely need to.
+Like policy-based storage, it won’t cut the total data footprint, but it will delay the need to buy more drives until you absolutely need to – staving off environmental impacts in the process.

 CDL is one of the UK’s leading IT disposal companies, working to help private and public businesses safely retire and recycle their outdated IT assets.
 To find out how we could help your business, or for more of the latest tech news and advice, visit our homepage or call our team today on 0333 060 2846.